deepjavalibrary/djl/engines/mxnet/mxnet-model-zoo/README.md

 ## Documentation

-The latest javadocs can be found on the [djl.ai website](https://javadoc.io/doc/ai.djl.mxnet/mxnet-model-zoo/latest/index.html).
+The latest javadocs can be found on [here](https://javadoc.io/doc/ai.djl.mxnet/mxnet-model-zoo/latest/index.html).

 You can also build the latest javadocs locally using the following command: